AA5AU Ham Radio Page

 Photo of Don Hill, AA5AU, taken before the 2013 ARRL RTTY Roundup in January, 2013.

 I was first licensed as a ham radio operator in January 1972 at the age of 14 as WN9IVC.
 Two years later I upgraded to General Class and became WB9IVC.
 In 1979, I moved to southeast Louisiana and in 1987 I upgraded to Extra Class and received my present call AA5AU.
 My main passions in ham radio are RTTY mode contesting and DX'ing.
 I also enjoy CW contesting and DX'ing.
 I am presently on the #1 DXCC Honor Roll Mixed.
 I need only one more country on CW (P5 North Korea) and one on RTTY (BS7 Scarborough Reef) to have them all on those modes.
+In 2013 I made the PHONE Honor Roll.
 In January 2010, I received the YASME Award for Excellence for my work in RTTY.
 At the 2010 Dayton Hamvention, I was inducted into the CQ Contest Hall of Fame.
 My RTTY Page has taken over a quarter million hits and my tutorial Getting Started on RTTY has helped hundreds of people enjoy RTTY.
 I also maintain a website dedicated to RTTY mode contesting at www.rttycontesting.com.
 I was the RTTY Contesting columnist for the National Contest Journal (NCJ) for seven years before retiring at the end of 2012.
 It is my hope that I can help others enjoy RTTY as much as I do.

 My current station is set up for SO2R (Single Operator 2 Radio) RTTY contesting.
 Radio A consists of an Icom IC-756 PRO III transceiver with an Ameritron AL-80B amplifier that is capable of running 500 watts output on RTTY although in my most RTTY contests I run low power (100 watts).
 I use a Dell 4800 PC running Windows XP Pro and WriteLog for Windows software.
 I use a homebrew cable for receive audio through a Radio Shack audio isolation transformer to the input of the soundcard internal to the PC.
 For FSK, PTT and CW keying I use a homebrew transistor interface on each radio.
 Station B consists of a Kenwood TS-870 transceiver with an Ameritron AL-80B amplifier.
 The computer on this radio is a Dell Inspiron laptop running Windows XP Media Edition.
 I use a Dell 20" monitor on one computer and a Dell 19" monitor one the other computer.
 I use an Array Solutions SixPak antenna switch to switch my antennas.
 For audio switching I use a Dunestar 2-radio headphone switch.
 I also use two Dunestar 600 all-band filters.
 For audio filtering I use a JPS NIR-12 dual-DSP audio filter on each radio.

 A new 3 element SteppIR was installed in October 2010 but was damaged in Hurricane Isaac in August 2012.
 I relocated my smaller Rohn 25 tower from the back porch to the rear of the back yard in November 2010.
 I was able to take parts from the damaged antenna and fabricate a 2-element SteppIR which I installed on the smaller tower in October 2012.
 In December 2012, I installed a new 3 element SteppIR on my main tower which has been lowered to 45' in an attempt to save antennas from future storm damage.
-Check my Antenna page for details on my antenna installations and details.
+Check my Antenna page for details on my antenna installations.

 73, Don AA5AU